Pocono Pines, Pennsylvania: History

 Pocono Pines is located in the heart of the Pocono Mountains and is home to the communities of Lake Naomi and Pinecrest Lake.
 Most of the land was originally owned by the Miller family.
 Frank C. Miller, his brother Rufus W. Miller, and others, bought lands on Tunkhannock Creek in Tobyhanna Township, Monroe County, Pennsylvania, organized a corporation known as the Pocono Spring Water Ice Company sometime in the 1890s.
 In September 1895, a 14 ft dam was constructed across the creek and water began backing-up forming "Lake Naomi", a lake more than a mile long and about one-third of a mile wide.
-The Ice Company was granted a 99-year lease for "the exclusive use of the water and its privileges."
+The Pocono Spring Water Ice Company was granted a 99-year lease for "the exclusive use of the water and its privileges."
 It was chartered for the purpose of "erecting a dam, for pleasure, boating, skating, fishing and the cutting, storing and selling of ice."

 In 1902, visitors came from many of the surrounding metropolitan areas including New York City and Philadelphia.
 In the same year, the first bathing beach was created and some lots on the north side of the lake were subdivided and sold to summer cottagers.
 A sailing camp for girls was set up on the northwest side of the lake.
 A Lutheran retreat, Lutherland, was erected on the southern side of the lake.
 The Millers and others utilized the southern and eastern sides of the lake for swimming, sailing, skating, fishing.
 In 1921, a boathouse and beach were constructed on the site of today's Lake Naomi Clubhouse.
 In 1938, a famous Pennsylvania Supreme Court case took place over who owned the water rights to Lake Naomi, as the surrounding lands were soon owned by many different parties.
 See Miller v.
 Lutheran Conference & Camp Ass'n, 331 Pa.
 241 (Pa.
 1938).

 In 1963, the Logan Steele family purchased 2600 acre surrounding the lake which eventually was turned into a resort community called the Lake Naomi Club.
-Logan Steel died in the 1980s, and the club is now owned by its members and run by a board of governors.
-Lake Naomi Club today includes 1400 families who own property surrounding Lake Naomi.
+Logan Steele died in the 1980s, and the club is now owned by its members and run by a board of governors.
+Lake Naomi Club today includes 1,400 families who own property surrounding Lake Naomi.
 Lake Naomi itself is a 277 acre lake with private beaches and marinas.
 The Club has a very active sailing organization, three pools, including a 50-meter outdoor Olympic-sized pool with a scenic view of the lake, 18 tennis courts, and full service clubhouse.

 There is another community center that lies directly across from Timber Trails (a branch off Lake Naomi) that was completed and opened Memorial Day weekend of 2007 for all community members to enjoy.

 Eventually, Naomi Pines was renamed Pocono Pines.
 Route 940 is the main thoroughfare through the village of Pocono Pines.
 Various businesses are located at the intersection of Route 940 and Route 423.